 - Tour by Bosphorus Cruise Tours Istanbul

-6.5-hour Istanbul Food Tour with Bosphorus Cruise ⏤ Discover the flavors and delicacies of the European and Asian sides of Istanbul in this one-of-a-kind food and boat tour.
+Discover the flavors and delicacies of both the European and Asian sides of Istanbul in this one-of-a-kind 6.5-hour Istanbul Food Tour with Bosphorus Cruise, a perfect day trip for foodies and those looking to venture beyond Istanbul’s most touristed areas.

 - 6 to 7-hour tour, crossing the Bosphorus twice by ferry